 According to Philippe Lhuillier, he would have 25 to 40 visitors coming to his room every day.
 “I would listen to them, hold their hand, and even take pictures with them . . . their problems weren’t as big as we think.”

-More than financial help, Ambassador Philippe Lhuillier observed that what our beloved and much missed Outstanding Filipinos Worldwide (OFW [the revised term coined by the Balikbayan Magazine to OFW]) need more is more training.
+More than financial help, Ambassador Philippe Lhuillier observed that what our beloved and much missed Outstanding Filipinos Worldwide (OFW) need more is more training.

 “If they will learn, they can have business over there [abroad] and after some period, they can continue doing the business here [Philippines].”
-That is why he calls on the Technical Education and Skills Development Authority (TESDA) to send teachers abroad to train Filipinos because what usually happens is after finishing a course with TESDA, they want to leave the Philippines immediately.
-“When they come back, they are old already.
-So the best time to train them is while they are there,” he explains.
+He calls on TESDA to send teachers abroad because OFWs often leave immediately after training.
+“The best time to train them is while they are there,” he explains.

 True enough, he himself is a living testimony to the importance of training.
-Just like many others, he considers his early years in service quite important as he represents the Philippines as the Permanent Representative to the Rome-based Food and Agriculture Organization (FAO), the International Fund for Agricultural Development and the World Food Programme.
+He considers his early years in service important as he represented the Philippines at FAO, IFAD, and WFP.

 “I decided to be a student to the deputy general of FAO to learn really what FAO was all about.
-And at the same time, I was working with the embassy.
-From people to the career people, and to the consul general.
-I was there to learn,” the Ambassador said.
+And at the same time, I was working with the embassy… I was there to learn,” he said.

-In December 2000, he founded the Philippe J. Lhuillier Foundation, Inc., a non-stock, non-profit charitable organization, as the Corporate Social Responsibility arm of his company.
-“The focus of our foundation is really how to help give and return to people,” Ambassador Lhuillier said.
+In December 2000, he founded the Philippe J. Lhuillier Foundation, Inc., a charitable organization as the CSR arm of his company.
+“The focus of our foundation is how to help give and return to people,” he said.

 LOVING HIS COUNTRY FROM AFAR

-“With the long time I stayed in Italy, I observed that these Filipinos love their country so much . . .
-In fact, when they die, they want their bodies to be buried at home.
-I don’t know anyone of my 11 years who doesn’t want to be brought back home.”
+“With the long time I stayed in Italy, I observed that Filipinos love their country so much… When they die, they want their bodies to be buried at home.”